Elexacaftor/tezacaftor/ivacaftor: Mechanism of action

 Elexacaftor/tezacaftor/ivacaftor is a tridrug treatment in which the medications work together to increase the transport of chloride and sodium ions and correct fluid shifts that are dysregulated in cystic fibrosis.
+Its effectiveness is dependent on the type of CF mutations the patient has.

 CFTR channel potentiator

 Ivacaftor is a selective small-molecule potentiator of the CFTR protein that increases the protein's ability to open chloride channels.
 Its effectiveness is highly dependent on the amount of CFTR protein at the cell surface and the responsiveness of the mutant CFTR protein.
 Ivacaftor's primary target is to treat class III CFTR gating mutations like G551D as well as other less common mutations.
-In the crystalline figure, you can see ivacaftor, shown as a gray ball and stick model on the bottom-right, bound to CFTR docked in a cleft formed by transmembrane helices at the protein-lipid interface.
+In the crystalline figure is shown ivacaftor, displayed as a gray ball and stick model on the bottom-right, bound to CFTR docked in a cleft formed by transmembrane helices at the protein-lipid interface.

 CFTR correctors

-Elexacaftor and Tezacaftor act as CFTR correctors to repair F508del processing by binding to the CFTR protein to increase the availability of CFTR protein on the cell surface.
+Elexacaftor and tezacaftor act as CFTR correctors to repair F508del processing by binding to the CFTR protein to increase the availability of CFTR protein on the cell surface.
 They work by modulating the position of the CFTR protein into the right position on the cell surface.
+Elexacaftor binds at a different site than tezacaftor.

 The combination of increased CFTR protein in the correct position on the cell surface with ivacaftor's potentiation of chloride channel opening results in increased transport of chloride and thinned mucus secretions.